JoeFixed/Quantum_GenAI/README.md

 Quantum Gen AI (Enterprise Gen AI), is a cutting-edge solution meticulously crafted to handle unstructured data in diverse formats, catering to a wide range of practical applications.
 Below are its key functionalities:

 - It performs Optical Character Recognition (OCR) to extract text.
-- It generates text summarize.
+- It generates text summarization.
 - It retrieves the most similar documents from a database based on the document's topic.
 - It creates network graphs with named entity recognition.
 - It provides document recommendations.